• Skip to primary navigation

 A sign for $3 off per package of pork loin chops at Costco

-Save $3 off a package of top loin pork chops sound pretty good to me considered the chops started at $2.79/lb.
+Save $3 off a package of top loin pork chops sounds pretty good to me considering the chops started at $2.79/lb.
+That coupon brought my package down to $10.31 or $2.16/lb.

 Jump to:

-• How to Cook
+• How to Cook Top Loin Pork Chops Without Drying Them Out?

-• How to Brine
+• How to Brine Pork Chops

-• How to Cook Them
+How to Cook Top Loin Pork Chops Without Drying Them Out?

 Pork loin chops in a bag with a brine

-How to Brine
+How to Brine Pork Chops

 For liquid, you can use just water or chicken or vegetable stock.
 The stock will add more flavor than just water.
-If you don't have any on hand or do want to spend the extra money to buy some or time to make your own, you can still have good results with just water.
+If you don't have any on hand or don't want to spend the extra money to buy some or time to make your own, you can still have good results with just water.

 I like to add some whole peppercorns, brown sugar, and whatever other herbs and spices I have on hand to add flavor.